twilblog/twilblog.github.io/_posts/2015-09-11-bring-up-ipsec-tunnels.md

 This isn't all you'll need to do for a proper site-to-site VPN to let traffic flow through the VPN endpoints though, one last step.

-In `/etc/sysctl.conf`, make sure the following are set to the following:
+In `/etc/sysctl.conf`, make sure the following are set like so:

 {% highlight yaml %}
 net.ipv4.ip_forward = 1